spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-etherpad.md

 ### How to use Etherpad widgets without an integration manager (like Dimension)

-This is how it works in Element, it might work quite similar with other clients:
+This is how it works in Element Web, it might work quite similar with other clients:

 To integrate a standalone Etherpad in a room, create your pad by visiting `https://etherpad.example.com`.
 When the pad opens, copy the URL and send a command like this to the room: `/addwidget URL`.
 You will then find your integrated Etherpad within the right sidebar in the `Widgets` section.